Sangameshwar-d/Spotify-Data_Analysis-SQL/README.md

 ## Project Steps

 ### 1. Data Exploration
-Before diving into SQL, it’s important to understand the dataset thoroughly.
-The dataset contains attributes such as:
+Before writing SQL queries, the dataset was thoroughly analyzed to understand the structure, relationships, and potential insights.
+Key observations were made regarding:

 - `Artist`: The performer of the track.
 - `Track`: The name of the song.
 - `Album`: The album to which the track belongs.
 - `Album_type`: The type of album (e.g., single or album).
 - Various metrics such as `danceability`, `energy`, `loudness`, `tempo`, and more.

+---

-### 4. Querying the Data
+### 2. Querying the Data
 After the data is inserted, various SQL queries can be written to explore and analyze the data.
 Queries are categorized into **easy**, **medium**, and **advanced** levels to help progressively develop SQL proficiency.

 #### Easy Queries